Neurofabulous: Twenty-one Awesome Symptoms of Autism'

 • 9.
 Looking for the 'why' of things

-There is a strong tendency among autistic people to use their intellectual and analytical capacities for trying to figure out why things might be as they are.8 And, to add to this, the propensity to creatively imagine how they could be changed.
+There is a strong tendency among autistic people to use our intellectual and analytical capacities for trying to figure out why things might be as they are.8 And, to add to this, the propensity to creatively imagine how they could be changed.

 Autistic adults (and often young people too) are often very into social justice and questioning of the system, and are upset at seeing exploitation of the vulnerable – also cruelty e.g. to animals.